 We put on the actual equipment they used to use in the mine--the hard hats and the headlamps imported from Germany in the 1950s.
 They also had really cool telephones in the mines that were installed in the 1930s that still worked and were the only way to communicate with the outside world from inside the mine.

-<--Taylor, Kasey, me, Nizhoni, Emil, Margaux, and Johanna with our authentic mining gear
+<--Taylor, Kasey, me, Nizhoni, Emil, Margaux, and Johanna with our authentic mining gear.

+After we toured the mine, we went to a beautiful park called Parque de Isidora.
 An English couple moved to the city and the wife (whose name was Isidora) loved plants so much that she built a beautiful garden/park overlooking the ocean.
 They had converted their old house into a museum where we could see the old tools they used in the mines in the early 1900s and some other period artifacts.

 That night we all ate dinner together at a barbecue restaurant.
 They brought out bowls piled high with meat and boiled potatoes in the center of the table and we served ourselves all the meat we wanted.
 After we finished eating dinner, the Rotarians gave us a decorative copper plate with our name and home Rotary district on it and a huge Chilean flag.